CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 * Stochastic Sampled Antialiasing
 	* Make the image smoother by add rays for sub-pixel sampling;
 * Motion blur
-	* Some method of defining object motion, and motion blur by averaging samples at different times of iterations;
+	* Defining object motion, and motion blur by averaging samples at different times of iterations;

 ## Results

 All the images below are rendered with 5000 samples and 8 depths if there is no special statement.

-### Basic Features
+### Diffuse and specular-reflective surfaces

 ![](img/cornell.2017-10-01_19-39-04z.5000samp.png)

-### Extra Features

-I adjust the emittance of emissive material to be larger to better show the features.
+I adjust the emittance of emissive material of the light in the following images to be larger to show the features better.

-#### Refraction with Frensel effects
+### Refraction with Frensel effects

 (Reference: https://graphics.stanford.edu/courses/cs148-10-summer/docs/2006--degreve--reflection_refraction.pdf)